 Disaster planning and vital records protection are critical elements of an effective records management program.
 The state Continuity of Government Office under the Office of Administration requires state government to develop plans to protect records that are vital to governmental activities so that critical services will be uninterrupted, maintained or restored in the event of a disaster.
 Further, The Commonwealth's Emergency Operations Plan requires local government agencies to develop plans for the same reasons.
 The Pennsylvania Historical and Museum Commission is responsible for disseminating information relating to the identification, preservation and protection of vital records.

-In addition to providing training sessions relating to disaster planning and vital records protection, staff of the Pennsylvania Historical and Museum Commission's Bureau of Archives and History have prepared templates (Microsoft Word) for a Disaster Response and Recovery Plan for Records with related appendices, and a Vital Records Protection Plan.
-These templates can be used by a variety of state agencies as a supplement to their existing COOP plans to help further prepare for potential disasters that could affect their records.
-By filling in the appropriate information, a state agency can tailor these two plans to address its specific needs and programs.
+In addition to providing training sessions relating to disaster planning and vital records protection, staff of the Pennsylvania Historical and Museum Commission's Bureau of the Pennsylvania State Archives have prepared templates (Microsoft Word) for a Disaster Response and Recovery Plan for Records with related appendices, and a Vital Records Protection Plan.
+These templates can be used by a variety of state agencies and local governments as a supplement to their existing COOP plans to help further prepare for potential disasters that could affect their records.
+By filling in the appropriate information, any organization can tailor these two plans to address its specific needs and programs.